Financial Aid Application Process for 2023-2024 Returning Students

 - List the University of New Haven school code 001397 on the FAFSA.

-- Use the IRS Data Retrieval Process to complete the income information sections.
+- Use the IRS Data Retrieval Tool to complete the income information sections on the FAFSA.

 - Your SAR summarizes the information you provided on the FAFSA.

 - It indicates if there are any errors or issues you must resolve.

 - Will indicate if you are selected for a processed called Verification (see #3 & 4).

 Students selected for Verification Must provide to the Financial Aid Office additional documentation that will be made available to students on the online financial aid system. *Additional Documentation Due: March 1, 2023.
 Delays in receipt of the following information almost always delays in the processing and disbursing of your financial aid.
 As a result, late fees and holds may be placed on your account so it’s important that you pay close attention to the information you receive from our office.

 - Must submit to the Financial Aid Office a 2023-2024 Verification Worksheet.

 Students’ families who choose to not use or who are not able to use the IRS Data Retrieval process to complete or correct their FAFSA MUST provide a copy of the student and parent 2021 IRS TAX RETURN TRANSCRIPT, if a 2021 federal tax return was filed with the IRS.
 A TAX RETURN TRANSCRIPT is available from the IRS (request a 2021 IRS Tax Return Transcript).
 Signed copies of tax returns can be submitted if the federal Tax Return Transcript is not available.

 *Continuing students MUST be registered for the upcoming semester before their eligibility for Financial Aid can be determined.
 Application materials completed after the priority dates listed above and/or students registering after the scheduled registration periods in April and November, will be considered on a rolling basis depending upon the availability of funds.
 Applications must be received, not postmarked, by the deadline dates.